mgeduld/lear-notes/README.md

 - It's a play about homelessness.
 It's about losing everything.
 It's about the learning that comes from loss -- Jonathan Miller
 - What are our basic needs? ("Reason not the need!")
 - If we disrupt the social order and fall outside the social order into what we call nature, man's life is worse than beast's -- Jonathan Miller.
+- Cordelia speaks the truth to Lear and gets disowned.
+So Kent takes over speaking the truth and gets banished.
+So the Fool takes over and is able to speak the truth until Lear's wits completely turn.
+At which point Lear is drawn to a lie, which is Edgar's fake madness.
+Or, we could say, at which point Lear sees the truth: the poor wretches of his kingdom that he never noticed before.
+Which are like the volunerable, unloved parts of himself.

 ## Lear
 - King vs Old Man